 TA is frequently asked whether we would consider adding another day of classes to the week.
 Yes, we have.
 We have been in groups where they have split the older students from the younger students on different days.
 What we have seen is that it divides the family.
 Often parents don’t want to be out of the house that much, so they pick a day, usually for the older students at the expense of the younger students, and ultimately those groups tend to fold when students age out of the group.
 We have chosen to focus on keeping the family together on one day instead of dividing loyalties.
 Also, every person on our team is currently homeschooling our own kids so we need to have enough margin and grace to focus on homeschooling our families as well.

 Kristin Keppel was born and raised in Minnesota and still seems to think it’s the best place to live!
 She has been homeschooling her children since 2010.
-Her professional background is in purchasing, but the Lord has brought her joy serving in Biblical Counseling and Congregational Care ministries, as well as serving with her husband Andy as youth leaders and on the Overseers Board of their church.
-They have been married for over 16 years and are grateful for their three children (in addition to all of the stragglers their kids bring home quite often).
-In addition to reading, singing, watching the Vikings, and Doctor Who, Kristin loves discipling and counseling girls and young women, creating friendships united in the Gospel, and encouraging them from God’s word.
+Her professional background is in purchasing, but the Lord has brought her joy serving in Biblical Counseling, Worship, and Congregational Care ministries.
+Andy & Kristin have been married for 20 years and are grateful for their three children (in addition to all of the stragglers their kids bring home quite often).
+In addition to reading, gardening, singing, and watching the Vikings, Kristin loves discipling and counseling girls and young women, creating friendships united in the Gospel, and encouraging them from God’s word.

-Meagin has homeschooled her three children since 2013.
-Born and raised in Minnesota, she appreciates the outdoors in every season.
-She views nature as one of God's best classrooms.
-She loves gardening and woodworking and enjoys sharing/teaching those hobbies with her children.
-Meagin and her husband have been married for 15 years.
+Meagin has homeschooled her 3 children since 2013.
+Born and raised in Minnesota she appreciates the outdoors in every season.
+She views nature as one of God’s best classrooms.
+She loves gardening, reading, and sharing/teaching those hobbies with her children.
+Meagin and her husband have been married for 16 years.